VanderPloegR1/companion/Module-Development.md

 	2. If you intend to develop for the core app, fork the Companion repository:
 		- Go to the [companion repository](https://github.com/bitfocus/companion) and click on Fork in the right top corner.
 Now GitHub will make a complete copy of all the companion source in your account, but GitHub will remember that this is a copy derived from the original Bitfocus/companion repository.
 If you want to make changes to the code or write a new module you cannot change the data in the Bitfocus/companion repository but you can write to your own fork.
 		- You cannot edit the code on GitHub (not really), you have to do this on your local computer.
 Use git to clone your fork to your computer.
-First change to the directory where you want to have your local repositoy and then ```git clone <your forked repository>```. \<your forked repository\> is something like https://github.com/yourgithubusername/companion.git
+First change to the directory where you want to have your local repositoy and then ```git clone https://github.com/yourgithubusername/companion.git```.
+		- The downside to this method is that you will have to manually merge changes from the Bitfocus/companion repository into your fork in order to receive core updates.
+If you're git or Google savy this won't be a problem, though.
 4. Change into your new local repository ```cd companion```
-5. We provide some shell-scripts to run common tasks in the folder tools.
-Now use the update-script to install all the needed modules and submodules ```./tools/update.sh```
+5. After this you'll need to run some scripts in the ```tools``` folder.
+These are good to know, becuase you'll use them decently often in development:
+	- ```./tools/update.sh```: Companion only contains the core application in this repository, so you'll need this to sync in all the control modules and dependencies.
+	- ```./tools/build_writefile.sh```: This makes a build number reference for the runtime environment.
 6. Voilá, you should now have everything set up to run Companion directly from the source code.
 Later you may or may not bundle all the stuff together and build an executable, but now you can just tell node to do the same stuff it would do when starting that executable but without packaging it first ```yarn dev```

 ## The git workflow